wcgordon1/TustinRecruiting/src/content/jobs/tr-computer-vision-engineer-hawthorne-comp-isevxa.md

 ---
 position: Computer Vision Engineer
 description: >-
-  ## Position Overview

-  Join our cutting-edge Security Software company as a Computer Vision Engineer—a role that offers the flexibility and comfort of working 100% remotely from anywhere in the U.S. Based in the vibrant tech hub of Hawthorne, CA, our company specializes in cybersecurity, identity management, and cloud security solutions.
+  Position Overview Join our cuttingedge Security Software company as a Computer Vision Engineer—a role that offers the flexibility and comfort of working 100% remotely from anywhere in the U.S. Based in the vibrant tech hub of Hawthorne, CA, our company specializes in cybersecurity, identity management, and cloud security solutions.
 We are looking for a motivated and experienced engineer to contribute to our innovative projects, ensuring the highest level of security software solutions.
 This remote position is perfect for someone who thrives in a virtual work environment, collaborating seamlessly with diverse teams across multiple projects.

-  ## Key Responsibilities

-  As a Computer Vision Engineer, you will:
+Key Responsibilities As a Computer Vision Engineer, you

-  - Develop and enhance computer vision algorithms tailored for cybersecurity app...
+  will:  Develop and enhance computer vision algorithms tailored for cybersecurity app...
 location: 'Hawthorne, CA'
 team: Software
 schedule: Standard Business Hours